timothyAgevi/mern_blog/client/README.md

-# A simple redux blog
+# A simple redux blog project